-2.0 OBJECTIVE OF THE INITIAL SCREENING
+2 OBJECTIVE OF THE INITIAL SCREENING

-The objective of the initial screening is to evaluate proposed geographic areas against a list of screening criteria using readily available information.
-Initial screening criteria (NWMO, 2010) require that:
+The overall objective of the initial screening is to evaluate proposed geographic areas against a list of screening criteria, using readily available information.
+Initial screening criteria require that:

-- 1) The site must have enough available land of sufficient size to accommodate the surface and underground facilities. - 2) This available land must be outside of protected areas, heritage sites, provincial parks and national parks. - 3) This available land must not contain known groundwater resources at the repository depth, so that the repository site is unlikely to be disturbed by future generations. - 4) This available land must not contain economically exploitable natural resources as known today, so that the repository site is unlikely to be disturbed by future generations. - 5) This available land must not be located in areas with known geological and hydrogeological characteristics that would prevent the site from being safe, considering the safety factors outlined in Section 6 of the Site Selection Document (NWMO, 2010).
+- The site must have enough available land of sufficient size to accommodate the surface and underground facilities. - 2) This available land must be outside of protected areas, heritage sites, provincial parks and national parks. - 3) This available land must not contain known groundwater resources at the repository depth, so that the repository site is unlikely to be disturbed by future generations. - 4) This available land must not contain economically exploitable natural resources as known today, so that the repository site is unlikely to be disturbed by future generations. - 5) This available land must not be located in areas with known geological and hydrogeological characteristics that would prevent the site from being safe, considering the safety factors outlined in Section 6 of the Site Selection Document (NWMO, 2010).

-For cases where readily available information is limited and where assessment of some of the criteria is not possible at the initial screening stage, the area would be advanced to the feasibility study stage for more detailed evaluatio, if the community remains interested in participating in the siting process.
+For cases where readily available information is limited and where assessment of some of the criteria is not possible at the initial screening stage, the area would be advanced to the feasibility study stage for more detailed evaluation, if the community remains interested in participating in the siting process.

-3.0 INITIAL SCREENING EVALUATION
+3 INITIAL SCREENING ASSESSMENT

-This section provides an evaluation of each of the five initial screening criteria (NWMO, 2010) for the White River area based on the readily available information.
-The intent of this evaluation is not to conduct a detailed analysis of all available information or identify specific potentially suitable sites, but rather to identify any obvious conditions that would exclude the Township of White River from further consideration in the site evaluation process.
+This section provides a summary evaluation of each of the five initial screening criteria (NWMO, 2010) for the Manitouwadge area based on readily available information.
+The intent of this evaluation is not to conduct a detailed analysis of all available information or identify specific potentially suitable sites, but rather to identify any obvious conditions that would exclude the Township of Manitouwadge from further consideration in the site evaluation process.